owulveryck/blog/content/post/hip-terraform-part-I.md

 ---
 categories:
 date: 2017-09-12T13:28:36+02:00
 description: "This is a second part of the last article.
-I now really dig into terraform.
+I now really dig into Terraform.
 This article will explain how to use the Terraform sub-packages in order to create a brand new binary that acts as a gRPC server instead of a cli."
 draft: false
 images:
 - https://nhite.github.io/images/logo.png